Do You Capitalize Mom And Dad And Other Family Names?

 Words such as John, Mary, Thursday, and French all need capital letters.

-With family names based on relationships, you need to decide if you are using a word as a name or a common noun.
+With family names based on relationships, you need to decide if you use a word as a name or a common noun.

 In other words, you need to put on your grammar thinking cap to make the right decision.

-But fortunately, there is an easy way to understand if mom is capitalized and to get it right every time.
+Fortunately, there is an easy way to understand how to get it right every time.

 when do you capitalize grandma and grandpa